top of page

 The BizAv PSP

+The implication for business aviation AOCs is that while they have to make this provision, the availability of such programmes, with a few notable exceptions, is largely non-existent for this sector of aviation.
 Some operators might have the economies of scale to create their own programmes, however, smaller operators – and especially those in the BizAv sector – are better suited to joining a network of operators sharing resources and costs.

-Pilots from participating AOCs have access to the trained peers via this website and the support they provide on the telephone.
+Aviators from participating AOCs have access to the trained peers via this website and the support they provide on the telephone.
 Peers are supported and supervised by CAP’s world leading clinical aviation psychologists.

 To find out more, contact us directly or see our comprehensive question & answers.